-- Name, degrees, title/faculty rank - Percent of time that will be devoted to the proposed research project and brief description of the advisor's role as mentor for the applicant (an Advisor must be designated to provide advice on all aspects of the project, including the performance and interpretation of the data, and preparation of any publication, presentation or additional grant submissions arising from the grant).
-Not to exceed 1000 words.
+- A. Name, degrees, title/faculty rank - B. Percent of time that will be devoted to the proposed research project and brief description of the advisor's role as mentor for the applicant (an Advisor must be designated to provide advice on all aspects of the project, including the performance and interpretation of the data, and preparation of any publication, presentation or additional grant submissions arising from the grant).
+Not to exceed 1000 words - C. Describe the extent to which the applicant was responsible for developing and writing the research proposal.
+Relationship and overlap with existing research programs should be specified in detail.
+Not to exceed 500 words.